 people view any and all comic strip material as being

 'comics' in themselves, and they're entitled to that view.

 I, however, see comic strip material as something within

-a comic (a published paper periodical), and although the
+a comic (a published paper periodical), and though the

 word has been and is sometimes used interchangeably,

 I prefer to draw (npi) a distinction between the car-

 ton and the content.
 (Like we used to do.)